Voting-Rights-Code/Equitable-Polling-Locations/README.md

     1. A user defined bound on the number of new locations
         1. Some maximal percent allowed to be new
         1. Some minimal percent that must have been a polling location in the past
-        1. This can be easily modified to accomodate other needs
+        1. This can be easily modified to accommodate other needs
     1. Each census block can only be matched to one polling location
     1. Each census block must be matched to a single open precinct
-    1. A user defined overcrowding contstraint
+    1. A user defined overcrowding constraint
 1. The model returns a list of matchings between census blocks and polling locations, along with the distance between the two, and a demographic breakdown of the population.
 1. The model then uses this matching and demographic data to compute a new data derived scaling factor (alpha), which it then uses to compute the inequity penalized score (y_EDE) for the matched system.

 A FEW THINGS TO NOTE:
 1. Currently, this model is run on census data, which counts voting age population.
-We make no assumptions about elligibility to vote, either in terms of citizenship, local disqualification laws or voter registration status.
+We make no assumptions about eligibility to vote, either in terms of citizenship, local disqualification laws or voter registration status.
 2. When this model reports racial demographics, it uses Census categories for race and ethnicity.
 Namely, Ethnicity (Hispanic / Non-Hispanic) is orthogonal to race in the census data.
 Therefore, one may be Hispanic and Asian at the same time.

 # To install